The Night Alice Cooper Almost Hanged Himself … Again

 Even more frightening than these two in-concert near misses, however, was the 1988 incident at London's Wembley Stadium during a rehearsal for Cooper and his band’s impending concert tour, because this time, Alice wasn’t able to anticipate the faulty piano wire and found himself “hanging loose” in the worst possible way.

 “Everything has its stress limit and after doing so many shows, I never thought about changing the wire.
-You know, I figured it’ll last forever,” he told Entertainment Weekly.
+You know, I figured it’ll last forever,” he told Entertainment Weekly in 2018.
 “The wire snaps.
 I could hear the rope hit my chin and in an instant I flipped my head back.
 That must’ve been a fraction of a second because if it caught my chin it would have been a different result.
 It went over my neck and gave me a pretty good burn.
 I went down to the floor and pretty much blacked out.”

 Fortunately, an attentive roadie noticed that the carefully orchestrated stunt had gone awry, and after several seconds of more shock rock than Cooper had ever been bargained for, the roadie rescued the singer from what may have been certain death by asphyxiation.